bvetsa/AgentForge/ARCHITECTURE.md

 - List patch proposal metadata for a previous run
 - Print one selected patch diff
 - Apply one selected patch only after explicit user invocation
+- Detect and safely run likely project test commands

 The CLI stays thin.
-Most logic lives in the core engine.
+Most logic lives in the core engine and the dedicated test execution package.

 ### Config Loader